Experimental review on Majorana zero-modes in hybrid nanowires: Outlook and challenges

 As a growing field nowadays, experimental research on Majorana hybrid nanowire devices has more opportunities and challenges.
-On the one hand, conclusive evidence of non-Abelian Majorana zero-mode existence is yet to be found, despite the ambiguous zero-energy state features reviewed above.
-On the other hand, progress in advanced material growth~\cite{Pendharkar2019, Khan2020, Liu2020, Gazibegovic2017, Carrad2019,Krizek2018, Lee2019, Aseev2019, Shabani2016} and more flexible measurement technologies~\cite{Woerkom2017, Tosi2019, Spanton2017, Razmadze2019, Zanten2020} will accelerate Majorana-related physics investigation.
-More perspective and outlook works can see, for example, Refs.~\cite{Zhang2019, Frolov2020} on transport device design and material synthesizing.
+As we mentioned previously, conclusive evidence of non-Abelian Majorana zero-mode existence is yet to be found, despite the observations of zero-energy state features reviewed above.
+Thus, it remains quite challenging to realize the first Majorana qubit.

+Here, we would like to briefly discuss the main hurdles for the 0 to 1 breakthrough of hybrid nanowire topological qubit and the possible solutions in the future.